 Reimagined Master of Music in Music Education program puts working teachers at the center of meaningful curriculum development

-This collaboration between Belmont's Master of Music in Music Education (MMME) program and the Country Music Hall of Fame represents exactly the kind of innovative, practical learning that sets the reimagined graduate program apart.
-Rather than completing traditional assignments that might gather dust on a shelf, these students are creating resources that will be implemented on the Hall of Fame's website throughout the next calendar year — impacting countless teachers and students across the country.
+The experience offered by the Country Music Hall of Fame and Museum for Belmont's Master of Music in Music Education (MMME) program represents exactly the kind of innovative, practical learning that sets the reimagined graduate program apart.
+Rather than completing traditional assignments that might gather dust on a shelf, these students are contributing to collaborative work that has real-world implications.

 From Nashville Partnership to National Impact